abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 ![A member of a coproduct, examined](coproduct_member_set.svg)

-Again, this distinction is only rellevant only when the two sets have common elements.
+But again, this distinction is only rellevant only when the two sets have common elements.

 Defining Sums in Terms of Functions